ashrcho/ChurnProject/README.md

 # Telecoms Churn Analysis
 ### 📍 Overview
-In this project I build a predictive churn model for a Telecommunications company using Python and give business recommendations.
+In this project I build a predictive churn model for a Telecommunications company using Python and give relevant business recommendations.

 #### <ins>Problem Statement<ins>